ASingham/MMAN4020_T3_2022_Purple_House/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Source Repo for remote telemetry module C++ code to be used with ESP32 microcontroller, 4 ds18b20 temperature sensors and AskSensor IoT subscription.
+Source Repo for remote telemetry module C++ code to be used with ESP32 microcontroller, 4 ds18b20 temperature sensors and AskSensors IoT subscription.

 <!-- GETTING STARTED -->